winsrewu/riscvmc/README.md

 # Quick Start
 ### Eliza in Minecraft
-Download the datapack from https://storage.jawbts.org/datapack/eliza%40riscvmc-v3.0.0.zip and follow the instructions below, start from 'Running the program'.
+Download the datapack from https://storage.jawbts.org/datapack/eliza%40riscvmc-v3.0.0.zip and follow the instructions below, start from '[Running the program](#running-the-program)'.
+How to summon the terminal and use the keyboard?
+Please refer to the '[Recommended Usage](#recommended-usage)' section.
+The app.mcfunction and decode_map.mcfunction are located in ```loader:app``` and ```loader:decode_map```.

 This datapack uses a recreation of Eliza, which origins in https://github.com/anthay/ELIZA/blob/master/src/eliza.cpp.

 # Usage